apivideo/api.video-java-client/docs/VideosApi.md

     videoCreationPayload.setTitle("Maths video"); // The title of your new video. videoCreationPayload.setDescription("A video about string theory."); // A brief description of your video. videoCreationPayload.setSource("https://www.myvideo.url.com/video.mp4"); // If you add a video already on the web, this is where you enter the url for the video. videoCreationPayload.setPublic(true); // Whether your video can be viewed by everyone, or requires authentication to see it.
-A setting of false will require a unique token for each view. videoCreationPayload.setPanoramic(false); // Indicates if your video is a 360/immersive video. videoCreationPayload.setMp4Support(true); // Enables mp4 version in addition to streamed version. videoCreationPayload.setPlayerId("pl45KFKdlddgk654dspkze"); // The unique identification number for your video player. videoCreationPayload.setTags(Arrays.asList("maths", "string theory", "video")); // A list of tags you want to use to describe your video. videoCreationPayload.setMetadata(Collections.<Metadata>emptyList()); // A list of key value pairs that you use to provide metadata for your video.
+A setting of false will require a unique token for each view.
+Default is true.
+Tutorials on [private videos](https://api.video/blog/endpoints/private-videos). videoCreationPayload.setPanoramic(false); // Indicates if your video is a 360/immersive video. videoCreationPayload.setMp4Support(true); // Enables mp4 version in addition to streamed version. videoCreationPayload.setPlayerId("pl45KFKdlddgk654dspkze"); // The unique identification number for your video player. videoCreationPayload.setTags(Arrays.asList("maths", "string theory", "video")); // A list of tags you want to use to describe your video. videoCreationPayload.setMetadata(Collections.<Metadata>emptyList()); // A list of key value pairs that you use to provide metadata for your video.
 These pairs can be made dynamic, allowing you to segment your audience.
-You can also just use the pairs as another way to tag and categorize your videos.
+Read more on [dynamic metadata](https://api.video/blog/endpoints/dynamic-metadata).

     try {